 Evangelicals for Social Action (ESA) came to Dayspring at a critical time in its history.
 Nikki Toyama-Szeto, ESA’s new executive director, took on the role after a stint at the International Justice Mission leading its educational initiative, IJM Institute.
 At IJM, she had engaged Dayspring’s custom software development services to create a text messaging platform for field staff.

 As she relayed at the time, whenever she entered a new organization, Nikki always considered how Dayspring might fit into the picture.

 ESA was birthed in the 70’s by a group that was convinced that being Christian and being deeply concerned for social justice were not antithetical but instead intimately interdependent.
 Its name at the time was provocative and stimulating, simultaneously articulating theological and social commitments.

 Four decades after ESA’s founding, the word “evangelical” had become identified with a particular political bent.
 Its name, which had described the organization’s unique brand of thoughtful scholar-activism, was increasingly associated with an unthinking conformity to conservative electoral politics.

-It was time for a new name and brand.
+It was time for a new name (Christians for Social Action) and brand.
 And a redesign of the organization’s website–a destination site with a back catalog of thousands of articles and hundreds of events–would be next.